-Productivity is vital for a prosperous business and for a successful career.
-It’s a common mistake to focus solely upon keeping busy, getting the small tasks done and ticking completed items off a to-do list.
+Whether your business is in the early stages and you’re just starting out with creating your brand, web design, and strategy, or you’ve been in business for decades, productivity is vital for a prosperous business and for a successful career.
+It’s a common mistake to focus solely upon keeping busy, getting the small tasks done, and ticking completed items off a to-do list.

 Check out our 10 simple tips to increase productivity and working efficiently.
-These strategies cover all levels of productivity from having a vision at the highest level, through making plans and carrying out the smallest tasks at the ground level.
+These strategies cover all levels of productivity from having a vision at the highest level to making plans and carrying out the smallest tasks at ground level.

 1. Have a vision.

 It’s vital for any business to have a vision as to what it wants to do and what it wants to achieve.
 To make sure the vision is realised, it is important to let all employees know and understand why.
 It is not sufficient to simply give everyone individual jobs.
 It is crucial that everyone knows what they are working towards to be able to work effectively.
 At an individual level, it is necessary to have a personal vision.

 To achieve any vision it is necessary to set goals and break the goals down into manageable sized tasks.
 By looking at the steps involved in achieving a goal, the whole thing can become less daunting, allow you to work towards the goal and experience a sense of achievement with each step.